wpsnappy/superfast-lemp-wp2/README.md

 ### Create a user with superuser privileges

+The default root user is the administrative user in a Linux environment that has superuser privileges and you are discouraged from using it on a regular basis.
+For that reason, it is highly recommended that you set up an alternative account under your own name and assign it superuser privileges.

+In this example we are going to use the ```adduser``` command to add a new user called **john**.
+The ```sudo``` command at the beginning means  “superuser do!” and tells Linux to run the ensuing command with elevated superuser privileges, otherwise you may get an access denied error.

 Add a new non-root sudo user.
 Replaces ```tharindu``` with your preferred username.

 ``` bash